ridvikpal/CarCartAPI/README.md

 CarCostAPI has common features for an auto listing API, with the addition of ChatGPT!
 This means using CarCostAPI, someone could easily setup a website with no extra backend work; All that is needed is to provide a front end (View)!
 Actually, I am planning to create an auto listings website using CarCostAPI when I get the time!
+All items are returned with as industry standard JSON objects

-### Used Car Listings
+### GET Used Car Listings

-Used car listings are returned in a `databaseListings` JSON Object.
+Used car listings can be returned in a `databaseListings` array made up of `CarData` objects via a `GET` request.
 You can find specific makes, models and car types.
 Note this data comes from a MySQL database.
 Therefore, you must have such a database and set it up in the `application.properties` file.
 See the `application.properties` section for more information

 #### Find a Specific Make

-You can easily find used car listings for a specific make using the URL extension `carcostapi/search_make`.
+You can easily find used car listings for a specific make by sending a `GET` request to the URL extension `carcostapi/search_make`.
 You must provide the `String` parameter `make`.
 You can also provide another optional `boolean` parameter called `low_price` to sort the listings by the lowest price.